xArm-Developer/xArm-Python-SDK/doc/api/xarm_api.md

 ```
 Get the cartesian position
 Note:
-    1. If the value(roll/yaw/pitch) you want to return is an radian unit, please set the parameter is_radian to True
+    1. If the value(roll/pitch/yaw) you want to return is an radian unit, please set the parameter is_radian to True
         ex: code, pos = xarm.get_position(is_radian=True)

-:param is_radian: the returned value (only roll/yaw/pitch) is in radians or not, default is self.default_is_radian
+:param is_radian: the returned value (only roll/pitch/yaw) is in radians or not, default is self.default_is_radian
-:return: tuple((code, [x, y, z, roll, yaw, pitch])), only when code is 0, the returned result is correct.
+:return: tuple((code, [x, y, z, roll, pitch, yaw])), only when code is 0, the returned result is correct.
     code: See the return code documentation for details.
 ```